WHO WE ARE

 Research Officer Lucas hails from Molepolole and has a Bachelors (Hons) in Tourism Management from Limkokwing University of Creative Technology.
 Lucas conducted an internship with the National Strategy Office at the Office of the District Commissioner in Ghanzi.
 He then went on to join the Research team with the Department of Wildlife of National Parks office in Ghanzi where he worked for one year.
 Following that, Lucas moved back to Molepolole to work with the University Research Institute working towards the 90-90-90 HIV-AIDS target.
 Before joining CCB, Lucas was working in Botswana’s National Parks and Game Reserves as a Reservations officer for the SKL Group.
 Lucas has been deeply passionate about wildlife from a tender age and is a valuable asset to our research team.
 Marie-Charlotte Gielen

 PhD Candidate Marie has a Bachelors in Biological Sciences and a Masters in Biology of Organisms and Ecology from the Catholic University of Louvain in Belgium.
 As part of her Masters projects, Marie completed a GIS study on poaching distribution in the western part of Botswana in collaboration with CCB in 2015.
 Marie returned to Botswana in August 2016 to re-join CCB’s research team as part of an extended large carnivore occupancy study for Botswana.
-Marie has always been passionate about the natural environment and wildlife, especially carnivores and she is now starting her PhD with CCB looking at conserving the Kgalagadi Wildlife Corridor.
-Otshabile Bahetoleng
+Marie has always been passionate about the natural environment and wildlife, especially carnivores and she is now starting her PhD with CCB looking at conserving the Kgalagadi Wildlife Corridor. |

 PhD Candidate Otshabile is currently studying for her PhD in Ecology and Conservation Biology at Texas A&M University, with emphasis in anthropology and political ecology.
 She holds an MSc degree in Environment & Development from the London School of Economics and Political Science, and received her BSc degree in Ecology from the University of East Anglia, UK.
 Her interest lies in improving conservation decision-making through understanding human thought and behaviour, and through building social science capacity among conservation professionals.
 She studies human values toward wildlife, attitudes and behaviours toward wildlife-related issues, and the social factors underlying human-wildlife conflict.
 Her future plans include working with conservation agencies and organisations in the application of social science to inform their planning, management and communication efforts in community-focused work.
-Yvonne Tshiamo Baisang
+Koketso Mosimanewamokwena

 Communities for Conservation Department